-Unless we decide otherwise, the Fund is closed to subscription since the end of the initial subscription.
+Unless we decide otherwise, the fund will be closed to subscription after the end of the subscription period.

-Maturity This fund will mature 5 years after the end of the initial subscription period and the fund will be liquidated.
-If exceptional market conditions make it unacceptable in the shareholders' interest to sell the fund's asset for purposes of liquidating the fund at the maturity Date, we may decide to defer the maturity date by up to 6 months.
+Maturity Date This fund will mature on 28 November 2027 when it will be liquidated.

+If exceptional market conditions make it unacceptable in the shareholders' interest to sell the fund's asset for purposes of liquidating the fund at the Maturity Date, we may decide to defer the maturity date by up to 6 months.